qor/qor/test/integration/README.md

 ### Install required drivers

-You need install
+You need execute-able chromedriver in your PATH.

-- phantomjs
-- chromedriver
-- selenium-server-standalone

 ### Prepare mysql database